Explorer window

 • Create a Folder instance through a standard insertion method, then drag and drop existing objects into it.

-Navigate up and down through filtered results
+Navigate up and down through search results

-Refresh filtered results
+Refresh search results

 Objects filtered by query of 'script'

-• Property equality is filtered through the operators = or ==.
+Property equality is searched through the operators = or ==.

 Locked = trueBaseParts with Locked set to true.